High Summer Hiking in a Remote Lakeland Vale

 Food & drink

 Friday Evening: Arrive, meet the group and socialise.
 We'll be having a traditional OutdoorLads buffet for the evening meal, followed by a welcome meeting and a possible evening activity.
+Please bring a buffet item to share.

 Saturday Day: After breakfast (which is included in the event cost), we’ll head out into the local hils for a good walk, perhaps with a stop off on the way for some refreshment in one of the local pubs, depending on the walk route!
+Be sure to bring plenty of food to keep you going on your day on the hill.

 Saturday Evening: Hearty meal will be provided by event leader.
 Volunteers welcome for prepping and serving.